 By the Hour

-This is far more common when you’re talking about things like software development, physical labor, or anything that has the potential to stretch over a period of time.
+This is far more common when you’re talking about things like freelance in software development outsourcing.
 As a matter of fact, many freelance job sites require contractors to document their work by the hour, and they’re paid accordingly.
 This way, if the project you thought would take an hour ends up taking ten, or the client changes the scope midway through, you’re paid for your time.